abalbastrem/moosic/README.md

 you'll now have to modify the database credentials to access your postgres database in *./controller/globals/DBCONFIG* Just rename the file called *DBCONFIG.EXAMPLE* inside */config* to *DBCONFIG* and modify your postgres user and password in there.

 ### populating the database
-If this is your first time setting up moosic, you need to populate the database.
+If this is your first time setting up moosic, you need create and populate the database.

 Using a terminal, go to the project root and execute `node populate_db`

-Populating the database will take a few minutes since you're fetching over 10 thousand tracks from Jamendo.
+Populating the database will take a few minutes since you're fetching over 10,000 tracks from Jamendo with all their metadata.

-When the database is populated, you can start the app normally with `node server`.
+When the database is populated, you can start the app normally executing `node server` in the terminal.
 Now use your preferred browser and type `localhost:8888` in the url bar.

 Congratulations, now you can start listening to thousands of moosics at your own pace.